lgsmith/clustering-for-msms/README.md

 Use the following command to get every dependency you need in one fell swoop:
 ```
-mamba create -n msms -c conda-forge mdtraj scipy jug pyemma deeptime mpi4py cython matplotlib jupyter-notebook
+mamba create -n msms -c conda-forge mdtraj scipy jug pyemma deeptime cython matplotlib jupyter-notebook pytables openmpi="MAJOR.MINOR.*=external_*"
 ```
 - `jug`: a package that allows task based concurrent workload management within python.
 Sometimes surprising, but often quite handy for a cluster reading files from a shared file-system.
 - `mdtraj`: probably a dependency of at least pyemma, but it is needed for the enspara install procedure described below.
 - `scipy`: obviously useful, needed for enspara, not sure whether it's a dependency of some of the other libraries listed here.
 - `pyemma`: the old 'Noe and Co.' msm construction library.
 Not always as great as deeptime anymore, and poorly maintained, but dihedral-based featurization still works and that's what we need from it.
 - `deeptime`: The new 'Noe and Co.' msm construction library.
 Situates itself as being your one-stop-shop for kinetic modeling \& ML, but doesn't have many biomolecule specific things like pyemma's featurization facilities.
-- `mpi4py`: a way for python programs to use an MPI for parallelism.
-Enspara uses this to achieve multinodal clustering (which is helpful because it allows you to use more IO bandwidth from multiple nodes to read your dataset).
 - `cython`: enspara has compiled components that use `cython` as the compiler.
 - `matplotlib`: Nice to have around.
 - `jupyter-notebook`: also nice to have around.
+- `mpi4py`: a way for python programs to use an MPI for parallelism.
+Enspara uses this to achieve multinodal clustering (which is helpful because it allows you to use more IO bandwidth from multiple nodes to read your dataset).
+- `openmpi="MAJOR.MINOR.*=external_*"`: You must replace MAJOR and MINOR version numbers with the major and minor versions associated with your cluster's local MPI install, probably obtainable via the `module` system.
+See the [mpi4py docs](https://mpi4py.readthedocs.io/en/stable/install.html#using-conda) for more details.

 You could also consider adding `scikit-learn` or other modules with other clustering codes; trying other clustering methods is a good idea, but isn't needed to get the scripts in this repository working.